Shopify guide

 What the documented action set looks like.

-This public documentation screenshot was reviewed for the guide.
+The screenshot below shows the public Chatbase documentation checked for this guide.
 It supports what the vendor documents, while keeping the live-store test caveat visible.

 Chatbase Shopify Actions documentation page showing product, order, cart, profile, and billing address action categories.

 Screenshot captured on May 24, 2026 from Chatbase's Shopify Actions docs.
-It is documentation evidence, not a live Shopify store test.
+It is documentation support, not a live Shopify store test.

 Before launch